 Today is an exciting one - today is the day you will embark upon your SeaPerch journey.
 I say journey because it is not simply a one-day experience you will have, or a short course you will take.
-We envision your participation in the SeaPerch Program as a step along a journey that, we hope, will include other STEM (Science, Technology, Engineering, and Mathematics) activities.
+We envision your participation in the SeaPerch Program as a step along a path that, we hope, will include other STEM (Science, Technology, Engineering, and Mathematics) activities.
 Think of SeaPerch as one step along the Yellow Brick Road that might lead you or your students to consider further study or a career in STEM.

 SeaPerch is a K-12 Educational Outreach program sponsored by the Office of Naval Research (ONR) and managed by the Association for Unmanned Vehicle Systems International Foundation (AUVSIF), designed to help identify the next generation of STEM professionals.
 We are proud to be one of the Navy's signature Outreach programs.
-Over the past five years, more than 60,000 students have participated in a SeaPerch Build, and over 4,000 teachers and mentors have been trained.
+Over the past eight years, more than 250,000, yes that's a quarter of a million, students have participated in a SeaPerch build, and over 6,000 mentors and teachers as well.

 We know SeaPerch to be an effective educational program and activity designed to teach and reinforce STEM concepts through hands-on activities and a STEM curriculum.
-With this one activity alone, students will meet many of the STEM national learning standards designated by the Department of Education.
-During the build and launch, students learn how to build a propulsion and electrical system, develop a controller, investigate density and buoyancy, use tools safely, and also work together as a team.
+With this one activity, students will meet many of the STEM national learning standards designated by the Department of Education.
+During the build and launch, students learn how to build a propulsion and electrical system, develop a controller, investigate density and buoyancy, use tools safely, and also learn how to work together as a team.